Crushed Coral 1 - 3cm

 Q: How much is postage cost?

-A: All dry goods are $8.95 flat, $11.95 Express for plants and live stock are $20 express postage flat.
-Free Posage over $150.
+A: All dry goods are $8.95 flat shipping, $11.95 for Plants express postage and live stock are $20 express postage flat.
+Handling time applies.

 Q: Where do we ship ?